 - Male and females have similar lifespans of around 15-20 years, when not used for breeding.

 - Both have the same feeding and dietary needs.
-When developing a feeding plan, you only need to base it on their age and weight, unless you are planning to breed.
+When developing a feeding plan, you only need to consider their age and weight, unless you are planning to breed.

-- The care and husbandry requirements for both is nearly identical.
+- The care and husbandry requirements for both are nearly identical.